major/rhel7stig-sphinx/doc/source/medium.rst

 Note: The output lines of the command are duplicated to cover both 32-bit and 64-bit architectures.
 Only the lines appropriate for the system architecture must be present.

-# grep -i truncate /etc/audit/audit.rules
+# grep -iw truncate /etc/audit/audit.rules

+-a always,exit -F arch=b32 -S truncate -F exit=-EPERM -F auid>=1000 -F auid!=4294967295 -k access

--a always,exit -F arch=b32 -S truncate -Fexit=-EPERM -F auid>=1000 -F auid!=4294967295 -k access
+-a always,exit -F arch=b32 -S truncate -F exit=-EACCES -F auid>=1000 -F auid!=4294967295 -k access

+-a always,exit -F arch=b64 -S truncate -F exit=-EPERM -F auid>=1000 -F auid!=4294967295 -k access

 -a always,exit -F arch=b64 -S truncate -F exit=-EACCES -F auid>=1000 -F auid!=4294967295 -k access

+If there are no audit rules defined for the “truncate” command, this is a finding.

+If the output does not produce a rule containing “-F exit=-EPERM”, this is a finding.

-If the command does not return any output, this is a finding.
+If the output does not produce a rule containing “-F exit=-EACCES”, this is a finding.

 Additional Data
 ~~~~~~~~~~~~~~~